marsbard/grua/README.md

 not stacked a harmless error is reported.
 Then the image is removed using `docker rmi`.
 Note that this tends to remove all the intermediate containers from the cache too, so filling the container again will not have any cached images to rely on and thus will take longer to fill.

+You probably don't want to use this, unless you know that the images will not be used on this server again.

 If no container names are passed, all containers will be emptied in reverse order to the dependencies listed in the configuration, for example, this config fragment: